uio-carpentry/organisational/meetings/160330_organisers.md

 Karin will set-up this subgroup and organize a meeting to discuss it.
 Vincent, Carrie and Anne already expressed their interests.

-## git vs github ##
+## Instructor training ##

-Michel asks for more training on github (not only on git) and also mentionned the necessity to train the trainers.
+Michel asks for more training on github (not only on git) and also mentioned his wish to get train and become an instructor.

-On the github part, Lex said we could even develop a more github oriented lesson for git where the usage of command line would not be necessary.
+For github, Lex suggested to look at the [Mozilla Science Lab website](https://www.mozillascience.org).

-About the necessity to train the trainers, we have started to write some documents on how to organize a workshop at UIO or on who can teach what and we think we should develop more UIO-based information.
+About the necessity to train the trainers, we are looking into organizing an instructor training workshop at UIO.
+Both Karin and Lex are in the process of becoming certified instructors for the instructor training program.

-The example of the Mozilla Science Lab website (http://www.mozillascience.org) was given and the idea of mentorships seems to be the way forward.

 #### Actions ####

-Lex will send some web links for github training and will follow up on the development of a github based lesson.
+Lex will send some web links for github training.

 ## Social outing ##